Interview with Fred Hersch

 And Kirk and I got to be friends in the Bradley’s scene, and now he’s lived in Paris for eons.
 But he was a really nice guy.
 We’d spend time just sitting at the piano at Bradleys, just showing each other shit.
 He was very, very nice.

 Hicks was nice, too.
 I mean, all those guys were really nice to me.
-I don’t know how many of them knew he was gay.
+I don’t know how many of them knew I was gay.
 I’m sure they probably figured it out, but nobody talked trash or got weird.
 I remember many nights at Bradley’s with Woody Shaw, we’d be hanging out late, and we’d play duets, and we’d get into talking about this or that or the other.
 And I think Wynton came onto the scene, and that kind of destroyed Woody, because he was like the Columbia Records number one Jazz trumpet, and then it was like, “Woody who?”
 But there are so many records, like Larry Young’s Unity, that are so great.

 Woody Shaw had a thinner sound than Miles, but he compensated by playing more notes and making different note choices.
 He never really had that fat Miles or Freddie Hubbard sound.
 And it’s the same way with Chick and Herbie and Keith.
 Chick has the thinner sound, so it leads to more notey-ness.
 Herbie had that fat sound, so he could play, or leave space, or not.
 And what he played had a certain gravitas; where Chick would play a lot of notes, Herbie could play two phrases, and kill you.